Wondering how to take a great idea and make it real? This guide’s for you…

 Choosing what to integrate

-So what technology, then, might firms wish to rely on third-party integrations for, and what they should they build themselves?
+So what technology, then, might firms wish to rely on third-party integrations for, and what should they build themselves?

 The list of potential integration areas is practically endless.
 In my experience, though, the most typical areas that fintechs look for outside support in, at least initially, are payments processing (be it debit or credit card payments, Direct Debits or Open Banking) and anti- money laundering (AML) or ‘know your customer’ (KYC) verification services.